tamarasuarezrod/find-my-borough/README.md

 - **Transport zones** – Custom mapping based on TfL data

 These were merged and normalized into a final feature set per borough.
-To simulate user preferences, we generated synthetic user profiles with weighted preferences, contextual information (current_situation and stay_duration), and synthetic feedback scores to train the model in a controlled environment.
+To simulate user preferences, synthetic user profiles were generated with weighted preferences, contextual information (current_situation and stay_duration), and synthetic feedback scores to train the model in a controlled environment.

 See [data_sheet.md](./data_sheet.md) for full details.

 ## Model

 The recommendation system uses a feedforward neural network implemented in PyTorch.
 It predicts how suitable each borough is for a user based on their preference weights, contextual data, and borough-level features.
-We chose this model for its flexibility and ability to capture non-linear relationships between inputs.
+This model was chosen for its flexibility and ability to capture non-linear relationships between inputs.

 The model takes a 15-dimensional input vector: